-- 14 After you've experimented with scrubbing, click on the word Reset to the right of the Transform header to return these values to their defaults.
+14 After you've experimented with scrubbing, click on the word Reset to the right of the Transform header to return these values to their defaults.
 Next you're going to play with directly manipulating the layer in the Comp panel to edit its Transform properties.
-While doing so, keep an eye on the values in the Timeline panel to get a better feel for what's going on. - To edit Position, directly click on and drag a layer in the Composition panel.
-To constrain movement to one dimension, start to drag the layer, then hold down the Shift key and drag some more. - To edit Scale, click and drag one of the eight square dots ("handles") around the outline of the layer in the Comp panel.
+While doing so, keep an eye on the values in the Timeline panel to get a better feel for what's going on.

+• To edit Position, directly click on and drag a layer in the Composition panel.
+To constrain movement to one dimension, start to drag the layer, then hold down the Shift key and drag some more.

+• With the layer still selected, edit Scale by clicking and dragging one of the eight square dots ("handles") around the outline of the layer in the Comp panel.
 To avoid distorting the layer and keep its original aspect ratio, start to drag the layer, then hold down the Shift key and drag some more.